CloudBoost/developers/en/queues/basic.md

 #Pushing data into the queue

-To push data into the Queue, you need to call the push method of the `CB.CloudQueue` instance. `Push` function takes in data as the first parameter.
+To push data into the Queue, you need to call the push method of the <span class="tut-snippet">CB.CloudQueue</span> instance. <span class="tut-snippet">Push</span> function takes in data as the first parameter.

 ==JavaScript==
 <span class="js-lines" data-query="pushqueue">